DwayneCrous/Orion/README.md

 - **Nickname Management**: Set user nicknames easily.
 - **Slowmode Control**: Set slowmode for any text channel.
 - **Bad Word Filter**: Enable or disable filtering of specific words, with instant moderation.
-- **Mini-Games**: Flip a coin, roll a dice, play rock-paper-scissors—all with interactive embeds.
+- **Mini-Games**: Flip a coin, roll a dice, play rock-paper-scissors.
 - **User Utilities**: Get any user's avatar with a single command.
 - **Extras**: Quick link to Dwayne's GitHub.